obsidian-html/obsidian-html.github.io/v4/md/Configurations/Configuration Options.md

 ```

-When in doubt, look at the default config yaml: [Configuration Options#Get all the default settings](../Configurations/Configuration%20Options.md#get-all-the-default-settings).
+When in doubt, look at the default config yaml: [Configuration Options](../Configurations/Configuration%20Options.md#get-all-the-default-settings).

 ### Compile Md
 ``` yaml